BrainDeadAnarch/NetrunnerIconCache/README.md

 **iconmonstr**: Free to use vectors for unnofficial icons.

-## *Unnoficial icons
+## *Custom icons

 Not every Netrunner game action has its own published icon.
-Inspired by the many unoficial Netrunner tokens, NIC also includes icons for those game actions without official icons.
+Inspired by the many unoficial Netrunner tokens, NIC also includes custom icons for those game actions without official icons.

 ## Embedding icons